michael/documents-legacy/2013-01-02-substance-mass-mail.md

 http://pledgie.com/campaigns/18902

 With the help of your donation we could do it, which is exciting!
 Remember, Substance.io counts 4900 registered users yet.
-If everyone would donate 10EUR, we were there already.
+If everyone donated 10EUR, we were there already.

 Please spread the word for us!